 What to see in Egypt?
 This is a question which countless people ask, not because they are unaware of Egypt’s many fascinating attractions, but because there are just so many things to see in the country.
 Egypt is quite often referred to as the Cradle of Human Civilization because the region has been home to so many ancient civilizations through its long and colorful past, and their presence can still be seen.

 What sets Egypt apart from the rest of the world is the fact that each great civilization has left its mark in the form ancient relics; artifacts and monuments.
 Collectively, these provide us with an incredibly accurate record of the country’s history.
-When you visit Egypt, you come face to face with more than 5,000 years of history, which to this day has been extremely well preserved.
+When you travel to Egypt, you come face to face with more than 5,000 years of history, which to this day has been extremely well preserved.
 No other country in the world can offer visitors a comparable experience.

 What to See In Egypt – The Ancient Pyramids and the Sphinx